cmuparlay/pbbsbench/README.md

 # pbbsbench
-New version of pbbs benchmarks (work in progress)
+New version (2020) of pbbs benchmarks

-This repository uses a submodule (pbbslib).
+This repository uses a submodule (parlaylib).
 To pull the submodule, in pbbsbench:

 \> git submodule init